a-regmi/offtrail_tales/README.md

 ## Data and Files
 - Accepts GPS data in GPX file format (`.gpx`).
-- Compatible with files from popular apps like AllTrails and Slopes, and OsmAndMaps
+- Compatible with files from popular apps like AllTrails and Slopes, and OsmAndMaps.
+**Note:**
+- **GPX file:** `.gpx` would need a manual extract from apps listed above

 ## Tech Stack
 - Python
 - Python Libraries(Pandas, glob, Webbrowser, BeautifulSoup)

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for full details.
+Full Details: [LICENSE](./LICENSE)

 ## Getting Started
 1. Obtain GPX files from your device or favorite app.